 A two-week induction programme which provides every trainee with the knowledge and skill-base to prepare them for their placement schools, where they will observe expert colleagues in preparation for teaching.

 Dedicated mentor support throughout the programme with weekly observations and mentor meetings where targets are set to support a trainee’s development in line with SCITT curriculum.

 Specialist subject and curriculum knowledge support with dedicated subject tutors.

 Experience and understanding of the key stages on either side of the training programme.

-Course assignments are designed to help trainees demonstrate they have met the curriculum through planning, preparation and assessment of pupils.
+Evidence of progress.
+The course is designed to help trainees demonstrate they have met the curriculum through planning, preparation and assessment of pupils.
 The programme is assessed through continual course work; there are no final exams.

 Applicants apply for their preferred school (A) placement where they will spend the majority of their training year.